 You’ll need a camera, a microphone, a powerful graphics card and editing software, as well as good lighting and a green screen.

-The Twitch Kit is a good place to start, helping you to make professional looking videos.
+The Twitch Kit is an excellent place to start, helping you to make professional-looking videos.

 Think about the type of chair you want to sit in too whilst you game, as this is important for your comfort.